-I don’t have kids, so I need your help.
-As I mentioned above, I’m giving away one Pura Stainless 11oz infant bottle with medium-flow silicone nipple and silicone travel cover.
+Back in 2010, when this post was first published, Pura Stainless sent me a baby bottle to give away to a lucky reader of this post, which I did.
+To be specific, it was the Pura Stainless 11oz infant bottle with medium-flow silicone nipple and silicone travel cover.
 The bottle is made from food service grade (#304) stainless steel.
 Even the ring that holds the nipple is made from stainless rather than plastic (unlike Klean Kanteen’s.)
 And according to the package, the paint on the outside of the bottles is “non-toxic and free of lead, phthalates, PVC, and BPA.”

 Pura’s baby bottles come in a variety of sizes.
 And in addition to company’s own silicone nipples, the bottles will fit many other brands of nipples and sip spouts.
 However, I believe that right now, the only sip spouts available for these bottles are plastic.